Relief bill is most significant legislation for Black farmers since Civil Rights Act, experts say

 “Only 4.8 percent of Pigford I settlement went to debt relief.
 The vast majority of Black farmers were left with unconscionable debt and no legal recourse to save their land,” McCurty said.

 Lloyd Wright, who was director of the USDA’s Office of Civil Rights during the Clinton and Obama administrations, describes Pigford as a big promise that didn’t deliver much.
-And while he, too, says the stimulus is the most significant piece of legislation for Black farmers in more than half a century, he cautions that how it’s administered still leaves room for error.
+And while he, too, said the stimulus is the most significant piece of legislation for Black farmers in more than half a century, he cautioned that how it’s administered still leaves room for error.

 “It looks like plain English: We’re going to forgive the debt for people of color.
 But for people who don’t want to do it?
 They will try to figure out how not to do it,” he said.
 “If they really forgive the debt with this bill, it’s the greatest thing ever.”